Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ## My Project Description and Design <a name="project_description"></a>

-The VWCC website is a single page responsive website which utilises javasript event listeners and onclick functions to change displayed data and navigation links.
+The VWCC website is a single page responsive website which utilises JQuery & javasript methods and functions to change displayed data, images and navigation links.
 Please see initial envisioned wireframes (before project start) and actual screenshots of the finished website in the sections that follow:
 <br/><br/>